rodrisan/prestashop-flow/README.md

 ### settings.json

-This file contains the general project configuration, you need to set it before installing wordpress or running the fabric commands.
+This file contains the general project configuration, you need to set it before installing prestashop or running the fabric commands.

 ```json
 {